News & Press

 Milwaukee Succeeds in MCW’s Community Engagement Spotlight

-On October 29, Milwaukee Succeeds’ director of research, Kristen Kappelman, joined the Medical College of Wisconsin’s for their Community Engagement Spotlight Series podcast.
+On October 29, Milwaukee Succeeds’ director of research, Kristin Kappelman, joined the Medical College of Wisconsin’s for their Community Engagement Spotlight Series podcast.
 The session featured the Opportunity Youth Project - a new collaborative effort led by community organizations, local education and workforce advocates, Marquette University and MCW.

 Milwaukee Succeeds Attends the 2025 StriveTogether Convening